Narcotic opioid analgesic.

 Rajasekaran et al (2013) Human metabolites of synthetic cannabinoids JWH-018 and JWH-073 bind with high affinity and act as potent agonists at cannabinoid type-2 receptors.
 Toxicol Appl Pharmacol 269 100 PMID: 23537664

 Do you know of a great paper that uses Morphine hydrochloride from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for Morphine hydrochloride

 There are currently no reviews for this product.
 Be the first to review Morphine hydrochloride and earn rewards!

 Submit a review and receive an Amazon gift card.